Let’s say you had the chance to name the biggest effort to tackle climate change in United States history. What would you call it?

 Staffers reattach a sign to a bill enrollment ceremony desk after it fell off during the vote on the Inflation Reduction Act in August 2022.

-The good news for Democrats — and Vice President Kamala Harris, now the party’s presidential nominee after Biden dropped out in July — is that when people hear about the IRA, they tend to like it.
+The good news for Democrats — and Vice President Kamala Harris, now the party’s presidential nominee after Biden dropped out of the race in July — is that when people hear about the IRA, they tend to like it.
 Among those who say climate change is one of their top voting priorities, 97 percent supported the law after reading a short description of it.

 Now, with just three months to go until the election, it’s sure to be even harder to cut through the news cycle with a message about climate action.
 “If they wanted to gain the benefits of having passed this truly world-changing legislation, they frankly should have been communicating it over the past two years,” Leiserowitz said.
 Aside from the lack of political attention and media coverage, there’s another challenge to communicating the IRA’s benefits: People rarely encounter them firsthand.
 The tax incentives go toward things that aren’t frequent purchases, like electric vehicles and heat pumps, said John Marshall, the CEO of Potential Energy, a nonprofit climate marketing firm.